Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Bounds on energy dispersion

 \begin{theorem} The initial $\sigma_E^{(i)}$ and final $\sigma_E^{(f)}$ dispersion of the weight energy satisfy:

-where $\gamma(\omega)$ is the dumping function of the ergotropy decoherence process. \end{theorem} \begin{remark} Notice that in general, one could obtain a better bound if instead of inequality \eqref{lemma_bound} it is optimized (over $x$ and $\omega$) the right-hand side of the inequality \eqref{pre_lemma_bound}.
-However, since our main goal is to present the general idea of the interplay between fluctuations and dumping of coherences, we use here the simplified formula. \end{remark}
+where $\gamma(\omega)$ is the dumping function of the ergotropy decoherence process. \end{theorem} \begin{remark} Notice that, in general, one could obtain a better bound if instead of inequality \eqref{lemma_bound} it is optimized (over $x$ and $\omega$) the right-hand side of the inequality \eqref{pre_lemma_bound}.
+However, since our primary goal is to present the general idea of the interplay between fluctuations and dumping of coherences, we use here the simplified formula. \end{remark}

 Theorem \ref{fluctuation_decoherence_theorem} reveals that the lower bound for (initial or final) dispersion of the weight energy depends on how fast the characteristic function $\gamma(\omega)$ vanishes for large $\omega$, where a slower decay results in higher fluctuations.
-On the other hand, the $\gamma(\omega)$ is precisely the dumping function of the (ergotropy) coherences for frequency $\omega$.
-Hence, we observe a trade-off between maintaining the coherent ergotropy and final fluctuations of the energy.
+On the other hand, the $\gamma(\omega)$ is precisely the dumping function of the off-diagonal element for frequency $\omega$.
+Hence, we observe a trade-off between maintaining the coherent ergotropy and final energy fluctuations.
 In particular, to unlock more ergotropy, the dumping function has to be close to one for all frequencies appearing in the spectrum of the Hamiltonian $\hat H_S$.
-But from a property of a characteristic function, if exist $\omega_0 > 0$ such that $|\gamma(\omega_0)| = 1$, then the function is equal to one for all $\omega$, which implies $\max_{\omega}[ \omega |\gamma(\omega)|] = \infty$.
+But from a property of a characteristic function, if exist $\omega_0 > 0$ such that $|\gamma(\omega_0)| = 1$, then the function is identically equal to one (i.e., for all $\omega$), which implies $\max_{\omega}[ \omega |\gamma(\omega)|] = \infty$.
 Consequently, we have the following corollary.

 \begin{corollary} If the total ergotropy is unlocked, i.e., $R(\hat \rho_S) = R(\hat \sigma_S)$, then $\sigma_E^{(i,f)} = \infty$. \end{corollary}